 Not only was Michelle a great looking girl with a heartwarming accent (just ask The Undertaker), but any time I tuned into SmackDown I actually bought into her bully persona, a program she worked nicely with a decent arsenal of moves and great chemistry with her partner in crime, Layla.

-Living so close to where Michelle McCool used to teach middle school classes, her domination of the WWE Divas division actually had me wondering where all the hot teachers were when I was coming up through that ..click here to read more
+Living so close to where Michelle McCool used to teach middle school classes, her domination of the WWE Divas division actually had me wondering where all the hot teachers were when I was coming ..click here to read more

 AJ Lee, Angelina Love, Bella Twins, Christina Von Eerie, Eve Torres, FCW, Kaitlyn, Kelly Kelly, Layla, Madison Rayne, Maryse, Michelle McCool, Rosita, TNA Wrestling, WWE Divas